 Start the process by trimming off excess fat and removing the membrane from the bone side of the ribs.
 Removing the membrane is the key to a flavorful outcome.
 Beef ribs have a thick, tough membrane that acts as a barrier to both the smoke and the seasonings from the rub.
 Fortunately, the membrane is easy to remove.
 With a blunt knife, start in one corner and gently lift the membrane from the bone.

 Once you have a good start, grab it with a paper towel to get a firm grip and pull.
 It may take a bit of strength but if you are careful and pull evenly and firmly, you should be able to lift it off in one piece.

 Now that the membrane is off, give the ribs a good wash.
 Trim off any loose pieces of fat or meat but do not remove too much fat.
 This is necessary to help keep the ribs moist as they cook and most of the fat will melt away during the cooking process anyway.
 Once cleaned and trimmed, add a good seasoning rub and place in the preheated smoker.

-These ribs should be smoked at around 225 to 250 degrees F. I find that they will be tender and tasty after 6 to 7 hours on the smoker.
-But remember the longer you go with a lower temperature, the smokier the ribs are going to be.
+These ribs should be smoked at around 225 to 250 F; they will be tender and tasty after 6 to 7 hours on the smoker.
+The longer you go with a lower temperature, the smokier the ribs are going to be.